Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Supplementary

-\Alg{alg:efficient_attention} illustrates our lightweight token selection mechanism detailed in \Sect{sec:method:token}.
-Overall, our algorithm dynamically selects tokens required for computation based on their significance and imposes a penalty for consecutive non-selection.
+\Alg{alg:efficient_attention} illustrates how our lightweight token selection mechanism is integrated with the self-attention computation.
+Overall, our algorithm dynamically selects tokens required for computation based on their significance and imposes a penalty for consecutive non-selected tokens.

+\paragraph{Inputs.} Our self-attention algorithm requires two kinds of input tokens, $X_{t-1}$ and $X_{t}$, which are the input tokens of the given attention block at the timestep $t-1$ and $t$, respectively.
+Meanwhile, our algorithm requires a token budget, $\theta$, which is between 0 and 100\%. $\theta$ stands for select $\theta$-percent of top important tokens. $X_\text{out, t-1}$ is the previously cached token results from the early timesteps.